German Pavilion Expo 2025

 PROJECT SCOPE

-• Role Of Sound
+• Role of Sound

 Sound connects the pavilion’s thematic zones and supports orientation, pacing and emotional continuity across changing spatial and narrative conditions.

-• Mode Of Encounter
+• Mode of Encounter

 Visitors move through immersive exhibition rooms combining architecture, media installations, interaction and participatory learning environments.